mermich/NewsBoard/README.md

 # NewsBoard
 This app is a community feed agregator.
+- As a user you can add feeds that youll subscribe.
+- You can also directly paset a website adress, and the engine will try to find any feed to subscribe
+- On top of it the app can suggest you feed used from other users that you can subscribe.
+- No personall info are gathered, no ads, all clean !

 ## Projects organization
 - NewsBoard folder contains the main web project.